dnp3/opendnp3-guide/source/opendnp3-intro/platforms.rst

 **Microcontrollers without an OS**

-If you are willing to write a Platform Abstraction Layer (PAL), opendnp3 will run on a microcontroller.
+If you are willing to write a Platform Abstraction Layer (PAL, sometimes called a HAL elsewhere), opendnp3 will run on a microcontroller.
 Check out the *embedded* section for examples.